ROH Pure Championship: Reigns

-Overall, there have been 12 championship reigns between 11 different champions.
+Overall, there have been 15 championship reigns between 13 different champions.
 The title has been vacated once.
 A.J.
 Styles was the inaugural champion, while Jonathan Gresham was the first champion upon the title's revival.
-Wheeler Yuta has the most reigns with two.
-Nigel McGuinness had the longest reign at 350 days with 17 title defenses.
+Wheeler Yuta is the only champion to have more than one reign with the title, with a total of three reigns.
+Current champion Lee Moriarty has the longest reign, eclipsing Nigel McGuinness at 351 days and counting with 6 title defenses.
 Bryan Danielson had the shortest reign at less than a day since the title was decommissioned after being unified with the ROH World Championship.